hernanortiz18/fast-delivery-api/README.md

 # Project Description

-This repository contains the source code and necessary resources to develop a web application dedicated to Fast Delivery management.
+This repository contains the source code and necessary resources to develop a web application dedicated to last-mile logistics management.
 The primary goal of the application is to enable a logistics company to supervise and manage the daily operations of its delivery personnel, as well as the assignment and reassignment of packages.

 # Key Features